Notes: Just a little background about ’90 Miles to Freedom’

 What was I to do?
 If I didn’t write it down, I wouldn’t remember it in the morning.
 So, I did what I had to do… I fumbled around in the dark, half asleep and found a pen and a small business card, then scribbled what I could remember (with the lights off).
 I didn’t know if I would be able to read any of it in the morning.
 I was surprised with how much fit on that small card, and I still have it to this day.

 After vacation, the dream remained with me and it pulled at me to do something about it.
 But what?
 I had to do something.
 And with that thought… I started writing.
 A lot of research went into this book and a part of me with it.
 I wrote several scenes while listening to my iPod.
 When I wrote one particular scene, I listened to a certain song at least 50 times.
-This book, in my opinion, has a soundtrack and a cast of celebrities.
-In my mind it does anyway
+In my mind this book has a soundtrack and a full cast of celebrities.

 The main character is Collin Scott.
 In my dream I saw Leonardo DiCaprio.
 Who doesn’t dream about him?
 But since then, I also see James Franco.
 Let’s compare the two (it’s sooo hard to choose)… Sigh.